Successful restaurants are built on two key principles: serve great food streamline restaurant operations.

 Efficient restaurant operations management calls for vigilance over restaurant security, and wireless cameras are the perfect way to keep on top of behind-the-scenes activities.
 While you may not be able to protect yourself against all the mishaps, you’ll drastically cut down the losses that occur because of poor security.

-In addition, enforcing a standardized training program as part of your restaurant operations management strategy can help offset long-term costs by reducing employee turnover - new employees are much more likely to succeed when they’re made aware of all best practices and policies that make up the restaurant experience.
+Documenting and enforcing procedures will help prevent mistakes and boost service standards and will also help offset long-term costs by reducing employee turnover.
+New employees are much more likely to succeed when they’re made aware of all the best practices and policies that make up the restaurant experience.

 According to The Business Case for Reducing Food Loss and Waste: Restaurants report, restaurants saved $7 in operating expenses for every $1 invested in initiatives to reduce food waste.
 So, if you have too much food going out of the restaurant in waste bins and doggy bags, you are literally throwing away cash and need to monitor your inventory levels and portion sizing.

 Stock rotation and efficient ordering are the keys when it comes to reducing food waste and spoilage.
 In addition, knowing how much a dish is costing you to make can help you gain a better understanding of food supply patterns and how much to charge for it to earn a profit.